AlexdeJesus7/AlexdeJesus7/README.md

 I am a dev passionate about technology!

-This is the space where I spend most of my time where, imagination and creativity become code.
+This is the space where I spend most of my time, where imagination and creativity become code.

   <div>